christiankakesa/skywire-node-monitor/README.md

 # Skywire Node Monitor

-This program store the number of available Skywire nodes in world ovr the time.
+This program store the number of available Skywire nodes in world over the time.

 ## Installation